konsumer/image/README.md

 ## TODO

 - I need to clean up & normalize the data, and get more info about every format.
+- Make a top-level `DataView` and use it for everything (similar to Buffer, no buffer utils needed.)
+See jpeg for example.

 ## Thanks